7 Ways To Brighten Your Dark Bathroom

 #1 – Start by Adding Some Candles and Lanterns

 Nothing says a romantic or relaxing night spent at home like a candlelit bathroom.
 Why even turn the lights on at all when you could bask in the warm glow of a dozen candles?
 Choose scents like lavender, bergamot, or vanilla for the ultimate relaxation experience.
-You’ll feel as if you are at a spa as you soak away your stresses with this sort of treatment.
+You’ll feel like you are at a spa as you soak away your stresses with this treatment.

 However, we know that you can’t always light a bathroom’s worth of candles just to take your morning shower.
 Instead, consider adding sconces or vanity lights.
 Thanks to their smaller design, you can attach a couple of sconces to the bathroom wall for added light.
 Sconces also add the elegant feel of a Victorian-style castle.
-If that clashes with your design, you might also try a pendant light.
-These are perfect for small bathrooms because they take up air space rather than wall space, making the bathroom feel more cramped.
+You might also try a pendant light if that clashes with your design.
+These are perfect for small bathrooms because they take up air rather than wall space, making the bathroom feel more cramped.

 #2 – Freshen Up with a New Coat of Paint

 Color and light go hand in hand.
 Darker colors, such as black and brown, are dark because they absorb more of the visible spectrum of light.
 Lighter colors, such as whites, creams, and pastels, are light because they reflect more of the visible spectrum of light.
-So, if you want to maximize how bright your bathroom looks, it’s best to go for a lighter color.
-Clean whites or pale blues go great in a bathroom and will give it a fresh, clean feel.
+So, if you want to maximize your bathroom’s brightness, it’s best to choose a lighter color.
+Clean whites or pale blues go great in a bathroom, giving it a fresh, clean feel.

 Alternatively, you could try tile.
-Tile has the added benefit of being glossy, so it will reflect more light back into the room.
-Tile floors are quite common in a bathroom, but you can also tile the walls.
-A half tile, half paint wall is a great way to find balance, and you can work in more color.
+Tile has the added benefit of being glossy, reflecting more light into the room.
+Tile floors are common in a bathroom, but you can also tile the walls.
+A half tile, half paint wall is a great way to find balance, and you can work in more colors.
 We recommend a pastel tile base that works up to a white wall.
 Just be careful not to go too dark on your shades.

 #3 – Mirrors are Your Friend

 You can also mirror the entire wall behind your bathroom vanity.
-This will open up the room even more where the reflection will be just as good as any open window.
-However, if you do not like the idea of that, reflective soap and tissue dispensers, stainless steel toilet roll holders, or even a small beauty mirror can achieve the same effect.
+This will open up the room even more, where the reflection will be just as good as any open window.
+However, if you do not like that idea, reflective soap, tissue dispensers, stainless steel toilet roll holders, or even a small beauty mirror can achieve the same effect.

 Related: Bathroom Design Tips: Upgrade Your Bathroom Mirror